 Fig.\ref{fig:use-case} depicts the field-trial optical testbed deployed between the two cities of Dublin and Galway, designed to validate data center applications (Fig.\ref{fig:use-case}-a).
 The layout reflects two representative connectivity scenarios: a long-haul link interconnecting data centers situated in different regions of the country, and a metro-scale segment serving the needs of an urban area (Fig.\ref{fig:use-case}-b).
-At the hardware level, the setup follows a multi-vendor strategy and realizes a bidirectional linear optical topology, incorporating two line systems and three intermediate nodes (Fig.\ref{fig:use-case}-c).
+The setup follows a multi-vendor strategy and realizes a bidirectional linear optical topology, incorporating two line systems and three intermediate nodes (Fig.\ref{fig:use-case}-c).
 The evaluation was performed over dark fibers with amplification sites deployed in the field alongside the operational production network, thereby providing realistic conditions for assessing the proposed solution.

 Each line system is defined by a specific ROADM-to-ROADM connection.
-The long-haul link consists of 5 fiber spans including 4 in-line amplifiers (ILAs), with a total distance of 280~km.
-In this case, the two terminals of this link are equipped with OSAs and ASE noise source to perform the OLS calibration procedure and fill spectrum for troubleshooting and in-service transmission operation.
-The short reach link is emulated in the laboratory using a single fiber spool of 50~km.
+The 280~km long-haul link consists of five fiber spans including four in-line amplifiers (ILAs).
+The two terminals of the long-haul link are equipped with OSAs and an ASE noise source to perform the OLS calibration procedure and fill spectrum for troubleshooting and in-service transmission operation.
+The short-reach link is emulated in the laboratory using a single fiber spool of 50~km.
 The portion of WDM spectrum implementing the data traffic is created by means of transceivers supporting 800G and 400G bit rates.
-The 800G wavelengths are obtained from NEC SpectralWave WX-T 800G and Fujitsu 1FINITY T950, while the 400G ones use NEC SpectralWave Phoenix WX-T. NEC NOS on SpectralWave has been used for transponder virtualization testing.
+The 800G wavelengths are obtained from NEC SpectralWave WX-T 800G and Fujitsu 1FINITY T950, while the 400G ones use NEC SpectralWave Phoenix WX-T\@.
+NEC NOS on SpectralWave has been used for transponder virtualization testing.
 This commercial NOS, based on TIP Goldstone NOS and an open control interface, deploys a dedicated container for the management of each line port.
 The rest of the full C-band spectrum is filled with 50-GHz dummy channels on a 100-GHz grid.

-We successfully provisioned optical paths between two sites approximately 300~km apart and performed a database migration over the established optical link.
-The procedure was structured as follows: